Getting

 • What is Inulin?

 Inulin is a type of dietary fiber that belongs to a class of carbohydrates known as fructans and it is found in a wide range of food.
 It is especially prevalent in garlic, onions, and root vegetables.
 It is also a major component of wheat, so you will find inulin in foods such as bread, pasta, and cereals.
-Among the FODMAPs tested in the Food Tolerance Kits, inulin has been identified as a digestive troublemaker among AIRE 2 users as it has the second-highest positivity rate in every country in our dataset except Spain (where it has the third-highest positivity rate).
+Among the FODMAPs tested in the Food Intolerance Kits, inulin has been identified as a digestive troublemaker among AIRE 2 users as it has the second-highest positivity rate in every country in our dataset except Spain (where it has the third-highest positivity rate).

 Why is inulin such a troublemaker for digestion?